corda/corda-docs/content/en/docs/corda-enterprise/4.7/node/archiving/archiving-setup.md

 * [**Archive Service Client Library**](archive-library) - which provides programmatic access to the archive service, and [exposes relevant APIs](archiving-apis).
 * [**Archive Service Command Line Interface**](archiving-cli) - which allows you to perform archiving tasks from the command line.

+It also makes use of the [Application Entity Manager](app-entity-manager) - which allows CorDapps to access off-ledger databases using JPA APIs.

 ## What can be archived

 The Archive Service has commands you can use to identify which transactions can be archived in your vault.
 A fully consumed transaction or attachment will be marked as archivable when: